mesuara/mesuara.github.io/README.md

 # pokedex-project2

 Pokedex project at the bootcamp.
+Group project